Fludarabine injection must be given under the supervision of a doctor who is experienced in giving chemotherapy medications for cancer.

 In a clinical study, people with chronic lymphocytic leukemia who used fludarabine injection along with pentostatin (Nipent) were at high risk of developing serious lung damage.
 In some cases, this lung damage caused death.
 Therefore, your doctor will not prescribe fludarabine injection to be given along with pentostatin (Nipent).

 Keep all appointments with your doctor and the laboratory.
 Your doctor will order certain tests to check your body’s response to fludarabine injection.

 Talk to your doctor about the risks of receiving fludarabine injection.

-Fludarabine injection comes as a powder to be added to fluid and injected over 30 minutes intravenously (into a vein) by a doctor or nurse in a medical office or hospital outpatient clinic.
+Fludarabine injection comes as a powder to be added to fluid and injected over 30 minutes intravenously (into a vein) by a doctor or nurse in a medical facility.
 The dosage is once a day for 5 days in a row.
-This treatment period is called a cycle, and the cycle may be repeated every 28 days for several cycles.
+This treatment period is called a cycle, which may be repeated every 28 days for several cycles.

 What special precautions should I follow?

 Before receiving fludarabine (Fludara)

 - tell your doctor if you have or have ever had any disease, symptom, or treatment

 - you should not plan to have children while receiving fludarabine injections or for at least 6 months after treatments.
 Use a reliable method of birth control to prevent pregnancy during this time.